Piano, Singing and Theory Tuition

 Experience has led me to be reluctant to start a child below age 6/Primary 2 but there is no upper age limit and I have many adult pupils - nervous beginners are most welcome and with them I use the Hal Leonard Adult Piano Method.

-From the beginner books, I move on to the graded syllabus of the ABRSM, using pieces in the current syllabus or pieces from past years if the pupil isn't interested in actually taking the exam [more on exams later !].
+From the beginner books, I move on to the Trinity College London Syllabus, using pieces in the current syllabus or pieces from past years if the pupil isn't interested in actually taking the exam [more on exams later !].
 I like to work with graded pieces as it gives us both a sense of progression and the syllabus covers a wide range of styles,including Jazz.

 Of course, many prospective pupils are not beginners, and I would listen to them play, discuss their needs and aspirations, then decide which grade we should work from.